-Pursuant to Luxembourg insolvency laws, Noteholders' ability to receive payment under the Notes may be more limited than would be the case under other applicable bankruptcy laws.
-Under Luxembourg law, the following types of proceedings (together referred to as insolvency proceedings) may be initiated against a company having its "centre of main interests" or an "establishment" (both terms within the meaning of Regulation (EU) 2015/848 of the European Parliament and of the Council dated 20 May 2015 (the "New EU Insolvency Regulation")) in Luxembourg:
+Under Luxembourg law, the following types of proceedings may be initiated against a company having its "centre of main interests" or an "establishment" (both terms within the meaning of Regulation (EU) 2015/848 of the European Parliament and of the Council dated 20 May 2015 (the "New EU Insolvency Regulation")) in Luxembourg:

-- (i) bankruptcy proceedings (faillite), the opening of which may be requested by the company, by any of its creditors or by the courts ex officio.
-Following such a request, the Luxembourg courts having jurisdiction may open bankruptcy proceedings if a Luxembourg company: (A) is in a state of cessation of payments (cessation des paiements) and (B) has lost its commercial creditworthiness (ébranlement de crédit).
-The main effect of such proceedings is the sale of the assets and allocation of the proceeds of such sale between creditors taking into account their rank of privilege, as well as the suspension of all measures of enforcement against the company except, subject to certain limited exceptions, for enforcement by secured creditors and the payment of the secured creditors in accordance with their rank upon realisation of the assets; - (ii) in addition, the managers or directors of a Luxembourg company that ceases its payments (i.e. is unable to pay its debts as they fall due with normal means of payment) must within a month of them having become aware of the company's cessation of payments, file a petition for bankruptcy (faillite) with the court clerk of the district court of the company's registered office.
-If the managers or directors fail to comply with such provision they may be held (i) liable towards the company or any third parties on the basis of principles of managers'/directors' liability for any loss suffered and (ii) criminally liable for simple bankruptcy (banqueroute simple) in accordance with Article 574 of the Luxembourg commercial code; - (iii) controlled management proceedings (gestion contrôlée), the opening of which may only be requested by the company and not by its creditors and under which a Luxembourg court may order the provisional stay of enforcement of claims except for secured creditors; - (iv) composition proceedings (concordat préventif de la faillite), the opening of which may only be requested by the company (subject to obtaining the consent of the majority of its creditors) and not by its creditors directly.
-The Luxembourg court's decision to admit a company to composition proceedings triggers a provisional stay on enforcement of claims by creditors except for secured creditors; or - (v) in addition to these proceedings, Noteholders' ability to receive payment on the Notes may be affected by a decision of a Luxembourg court to grant a stay on payments (sursis de paiement) or to put a Luxembourg company into judicial liquidation (liquidation judiciaire).
+- (i) bankruptcy proceedings (faillite) may be opened on request of the company, by any of its creditors or by the courts ex officio.
+The Luxembourg courts having jurisdiction may open bankruptcy proceedings if a Luxembourg company: (A) is in a state of cessation of payments (cessation des paiements) and (B) has lost its commercial creditworthiness (ébranlement de crédit); - (ii) the managers or directors of a Luxembourg company that ceases its payments (i.e. is unable to pay its debts as they fall due with normal means of payment) must within a month of them having become aware of the company's cessation of payments, file a petition for bankruptcy (faillite) with the court clerk of the district court of the company's registered office.
+Failure to do so may trigger the liability of the managers or directors towards the company or any third parties on the basis of principles of managers'/directors'

+- liability for any loss suffered, and the managers or directors may be criminally liable for simple bankruptcy (banqueroute simple) in accordance with Article 574 of the Luxembourg commercial code; - (iii) controlled management proceedings (gestion contrôlée) may only be requested by the company and not by its creditors and results in a Luxembourg court having the possibility to order the provisional stay of enforcement of claims except for secured creditors; - (iv) composition proceedings (concordat préventif de la faillite) may only be requested by the company (subject to certain consent requirements), and not by its creditors directly, to the Luxembourg court.
+Composition proceedings triggers a provisional stay on enforcement of claims by creditors except for secured creditors; or - (v) a Luxembourg court may decide to grant a stay on payments (sursis de paiement), or to put a Luxembourg company into judicial liquidation (liquidation judiciaire) or administrative dissolution without liquidation (dissolution administrative sans liquidation).
 Judicial liquidation proceedings may be opened at the request of the public prosecutor against companies pursuing an activity violating criminal laws or that are in serious breach or violation of the Luxembourg commercial code or of the Luxembourg law of 10 August 1915 on commercial companies, as amended (the "Companies Law 1915").
 The management of such liquidation proceedings will generally follow similar rules as those applicable to Luxembourg bankruptcy proceedings.
+Administrative dissolution without liquidation (dissolution administrative sans liquidation) is managed by the administrator of the Luxembourg Trade and Companies Register at the request of the public prosecutor against companies and shall only apply provided three cumulative conditions are met: (i) the company must have no assets, (ii) the company must have no employees and (iii) the company must pursue activities contrary to criminal law or which seriously contravene the provisions of the Luxembourg commercial code or the Companies Law 1915 (including the laws governing authorisations to do business).

-The liability of Brandbev and Brandbrew as Luxembourg companies and Guarantors in respect of the Notes (the "Luxembourg Guarantors") will, in the event of a liquidation of the company following bankruptcy or judicial liquidation proceedings, only rank after the cost of liquidation (including any debt incurred for the purpose of such liquidation) and any claims that are preferred under Luxembourg law.
-Preferential claims under Luxembourg law include, among others:
+The liability of Brandbev and Brandbrew as Luxembourg companies and Guarantors in respect of the Notes (the "Luxembourg Guarantors") will, in the event of a liquidation of the company following bankruptcy or judicial liquidation proceedings, only rank after the cost of liquidation (including any debt incurred for the purpose of such liquidation) and any claims that are preferred under Luxembourg law such as: